 It goes without saying that appraisers have a huge a responsibility and burden on their hands.
 Just the slightest miscalculation or misjudgment could easily under- or over-value a property.
 This would not only be harmful to your reputation, but it could potentially cost your client thousands or maybe even millions of dollars.
-This is why all appraisers need to be protected with what is known as an appraisers professional liability insurance policy which is also known as errors & omissions insurance.
+This is why all appraisers need to be protected with an appraisers professional liability insurance policy which is also known as errors & omissions insurance.
 This policy can protect you, in the event that a client files a negligence claim or lawsuit against your business.
 It also protects against accidental injury claims.
 Regardless, if you are at fault or not this policy can provide coverages for expenses accumulating out of medical bills, court costs, and even attorney fees.

-Is Professional Liability Insurance for Appraisers The Only Coverage You Need?
+Is Professional Liability Insurance The Only Coverage You Need?
 Well, No!

 If you lived in the perfect world, appraisers insurance would be the only type of coverage you would ever need.
 Unfortunately, you don’t live in the perfect world and as an appraiser you are faced with many other daily risks that this policy won’t cover.
 Below, you will discover some of the other types of policies that you might need to protect your company.